smokephisticated/smokephisticated/pages/bongs/bongs.md

 It's 2018 - with the internet at your disposal, there is no need to pay headshop prices (or even leave your house to shop.)

-However, nowadays you're just one Google search away from sifting through countless bongs and water pipes from all over the world.
+However, nowadays you're just one Google search away from sifting through countless ice bongs and water pipes from all over the world.

 **So, where do you start?**